|Corda Network trust root||Document history|

 5.2.2 Number of Persons Required per Task

-Where multi-party control is required, all participants shall hold a trusted role.
-Multi-party control shall not be achieved using personnel that serve in a Security Auditor role with the exception of audit functions.
+Where multi-party control is required, all Participants shall hold a trusted role.
+Multi-party control shall not be achieved using personnel that serve in a security auditor role (Security Auditors) with the exception of audit functions.
 The following tasks shall require two or more persons:

 - Generation, and backup of CA keys;